-To give you an example, I never use heat mats when starting basil seeds.
+For example, I never use heat mats when starting basil seeds.
 It is just not necessary.
-But I always use heat mats or other methods to control temperature when I start hot peppers like habaneros or Bhut Jolokia ghost peppers.
+But I always use heat mats or other methods to control the temperature when I start hot peppers like habaneros or Bhut Jolokia ghost peppers.

-You can save a lot of money by making or constructing your own soil mixes.
-Buying in bulk will mean spending a bit more initially but it will save you money in the long run.
+You can save a lot of money by making or constructing your soil mixes.
+Buying in bulk will mean spending a bit more initially, but it will save you money in the long run.

-Start with your base potting or garden soil and then add perlite, peat moss and compost to get the texture, drainage and level of nutrition you need.
+Start with your base potting or garden soil, and then add perlite, vermiculite, and compost to get the texture, drainage, and level of nutrition you need.

 Also, remember that not all plants need fertile soil to grow.
 Oregano is an example of a plant that will accept lower soil quality as long as it drains well.

-6. Size of container and why bigger is not always better
+6. Size of the container and why bigger is not always better

 Do not use big containers or grow bags for all plants by default.
 And here is why.

 Larger containers need more soil.
-Growing smaller plants in containers with too much soil means that the top layers of the soil will dry out quicker than the bottom layers of soil.
+Growing smaller plants in containers with too much soil means that the top layers of the soil will dry out faster than the bottom layers of soil.